hucker/pipethis/README.md

 or experimenting with streaming data, `pipethis` streamlines the process, making it easy to assemble pipelines programmatically.

+The scope of this is for small to medium-sized workloads running on a single machine.
+It is not setup for multi threading or distribution accross processes, and of course it runs in python, however it the intent is to speed up development time to have something useful quickly.

 When I use the word "clean", my main goals were making the tool to be easy to extend by adding file handlers and making the end user code "clean" even if this was at the expense of having the code have a few calls to `isinstance` or having many defaults that just work.